By Elena Boscherini, your guide at Bike Florence & Tuscany

 When choosing my favorite gelato one of the deciding factors, in my opinion, gelato needs to be creamy with the light flavor of fresh milk and cream…fruit flavors usually come in as a runner up for me.

-1 – Rivareno, (Via Borgo Degli Albizi, 46/R – Florence) This is without a doubt, the best gelato downtown.
-The big surprise here, the pistachio flavor is actually a sorbetto and that means so no milk added (for all who are lactose intolerant, this is for you!)
+(Via Borgo Degli Albizi, 46/R – Florence) This is without a doubt, the best gelato downtown.
+The big surprise here, the pistachio flavor is actually a sorbet and that means so no milk added (for all who are lactose intolerant, this is for you!)
 I promise, you will have a hard time recognizing that it is a milk free version of a classic.
-If you are staying downtown – you need to find this gelaterie.
+If you are staying downtown – you need to find this gelateria.

-2 – La Sorbetteria, (Piazza T.Tasso, Oltrarno Florence) This is a tiny little gelato place, just a hole in the wall, and they have very limited hours (in the summer 12.30 till 10.30 PM) I love to use this as main stopping place on a stroll on the “other” side of the Arno River, and it gives you just enough calories to make my way back home.
+(Piazza T.Tasso, Oltrarno Florence) This is a tiny little gelato place, just a hole in the wall, and they have very limited hours (in the summer 12.30 till 10.30 PM) I love to use this as main stopping place when I am on a stroll on the “other” side of the Arno River, and it gives me just enough calories to make my way back home.
 The gelato is soft, creamy, flavorful and easy to digest – even the cone is excellent.

-3 – San Gelato, (via Marco Minghetti 17R – zona Bellariva, Florence Since this is a bit out side the city centre here are directions on how to get there: Catch bus 14 from the SMN train station in the direction of Via della Ripa and get off at the SANGELATO Minghetti stop)
+(via Marco Minghetti 17R – zona Bellariva, Florence Since this is a bit outside the city center, here are directions on how to get there: Catch bus 14 from the SMN train station in the direction of Via della Ripa and get off at the SANGELATO Minghetti stop)

-4 –Badiani Gelateria, (Viale Dei Mille, 20/r, Florence Zone: Stadio/Campo di Marte) Buontalenti flavored gelato: alas my friends this is where it all began.
-This particular flavor is all about the cream, the milk, the eggs, the sugar … can it get any better.
-This particular gelaterie has been specializing in reproducing the Buontalenti flavor since 1932 and it is perfect!
+(Viale Dei Mille, 20/r, Florence Zone: Stadio/Campo di Marte) Buontalenti flavored gelato: alas my friends this is where it all began.
+This particular flavor is all about the cream, the milk, the eggs, the sugar … can it get any better?
+This particular gelateria has been specializing in reproducing the Buontalenti flavor since 1932 and it is perfect!
 But they also have lots of other flavors and “semi-freddo” desserts (just think: cakes made with gelato!)

 In the 1500’s, a famous architect, sculptor and painter Bernardo Buontalenti, also had a passion for cooking.
 He was invited to prepare a sumptuous meal for both Italians and foreigners and in this occasion he presented his fabulous sweet icicles which were a personal recipe made with superior products.
 They were an immediate success

-5 – CassiaVetus, (Via Alessandro Manzoni, 9, Terranuova Bracciolini, Arezzo) A traditional Gelateria and the perfect stop for all those who have opted to base themselves in the Valdarno valley just outside of Florence in the direction of Arezzo.
+(Via Alessandro Manzoni, 9, Terranuova Bracciolini, Arezzo) A traditional Gelateria and the perfect stop for all those who have opted to base themselves in the Valdarno valley just outside of Florence in the direction of Arezzo.
 I just couldn’t leave them off the list because they have the best Pistachio.
-Ever.